David Ortiz: Personal life

 Ortiz's nickname "Big Papi" originates from his habit of calling people (and teammates) whose names he could not remember "Papi."
 The nickname was given to him by Red Sox broadcaster Jerry Remy.

 On June 11, 2008, Ortiz became a United States citizen at John F. Kennedy Library in Boston.

 Ortiz is a fan of the Boston Celtics and convinced Dominican NBA player Al Horford to sign with the Celtics in 2016.

 Family

-Each time Ortiz crossed the plate after hitting a home run, he would look up and point both index fingers to the sky in tribute to his mother, Angela Rosa Arias, who died in a car crash in January 2002 at the age of 46.
+Each time Ortiz crossed the plate after hitting a home run, he would look up and point both index fingers to the sky in tribute to his mother, who died in a car crash in January 2002 at the age of 46.
 Ortiz also has a tattoo of his mother on his biceps.